-The devices that AWS Snow family utilise are tamper-proof and highly secure.
+The devices that the AWS Snow family utilise are tamper-proof and highly secure.
 You maintain ownership and management of the 256-bit encryption keys that are generated to keep your data safe throughout the transaction, and after a job has been completed all devices are erased according to NIST media sanitation guidelines.

 AWS Snow Options

 AWS Snow family devices start with Snowball, a small petabyte scaled box that allows your information to be directly transferred and shipped to Amazon to be uploaded to your S3 cloud.
-Snowball is ideal for video archiving, bulk image storage, corporate level backups, and securing analytics data for future use.
+Snowball is ideal for video archiving, bulk image storage, corporate-level backups, and securing analytics data for future use.

-Snowball Edge is a mid-sized device with larger capacity than the standard Snowball, ideal for use in environments where internet connectivity is intermittent.
+Snowball Edge is a mid-sized device with a larger capacity than the standard Snowball, ideal for use in environments where internet connectivity is intermittent.

 The pinnacle of the Snowball family is the AWS Snowmobile, a 45-foot long shipping container that has been converted for secure data storage.
-It can move up to 100 petabytes of data and as you would expect is fully temperature controlled, waterproof, fireproof, tamperproof and boasts layers upon layers of both digital and physical security.
+It can move up to 100 petabytes of data and as you would expect is fully temperature-controlled, waterproof, fireproof, tamperproof and boasts layers upon layers of both digital and physical security.

 Many companies are already committed to using Windows file systems.
 If this is the case for you then Amazon FSx is an ideal choice.
 It integrates entirely with Microsoft Windows ensuring a completely seamless experience; you can easily migrate your information and applications that require file storage to function rapidly with AWS.

-It supports SMB and NTFS, ensuring it should function with 99.9% of Windows based computer systems starting from Windows Server 2008 and Windows 7.
+It supports SMB and NTFS, ensuring it should function with 99.9% of Windows-based computer systems starting from Windows Server 2008 and Windows 7.

 FSx uses Solid State Drive cloud-based storage to be certain that you shouldn’t notice any lag or slowdown when saving to the cloud rather than locally.
-Amazon can support performance of up to 2 gigabytes per second when transferring files, far in excess of what most internet connections can utilise.
+Amazon can support the performance of up to 2 gigabytes per second when transferring files, far in excess of what most internet connections can utilise.

-Your storage volumes can be created easily using the AWS Management Console and automatic daily backups can be scheduled making FSx an ideal solution for small or medium sized organisations.
+Your storage volumes can be created easily using the AWS Management Console and automatic daily backups can be scheduled making FSx an ideal solution for small or medium-sized organisations.